Do I need a TV licence?

 It's a bizarre rule, but the TV Licensing website says you may be covered by your parents’ licence if:

 This means students whose parents have a TV licence are fine to use BBC iPlayer and/or watch live television on a tablet, smartphone or laptop that's not charging at the time, without having to pay for their own licence (as long as that's your usual place of residence outside term time).

 However, if you're watching live TV or using BBC iPlayer on a desktop computer, games console or television/digital box, you will need a licence.
-Whether you need to get one yourself will depend on your accommodation...
+Whether you need to get one yourself will depend on your accommodation though:

 Halls of residence.
 If you're in halls of residence you'll probably be covered for communal areas but not your own room.
 Check with your university.